beansai/beans-tutorials/what-if/README.md

   - Run What-if async
 - [Source Sequence](source-sequence) - When we want to see how Stops' ordering will impact the result.
 - [Route Size Limit](route-size-limit) - When a route has a upper limit of stops size.
+- [Warehouse as terminal](warehouse-as-terminal) - When we want to observe the difference between use warehouse as terminal or not.